-Certification is available for this level with successful completion of the testing process Pre-requisite to Certification: None
+Certification is available for this level with successful completion of the testing process

 This course introduces participants and prepares them to become instructors in the fire service.
-This course enables students to become effective instructors which are one of the most important and influential positions within a fire department.
-This course meets objectives of NFPA 1041 2019 edition, Fire and Emergency Services Instructor Professional Qualifications Chapter 4 - Instructor 1.
+This course enables students to become an effective instructor which is one of the most important and influential positions within a fire department.
+This course meets the objectives of the current edition of the NFPA 1041 Standard for Instructor Professional Qualifications.